Signing in to the AWS access portal - AWS IAM Identity Center

 Verification codes are typically sent through email, but the delivery method can vary.
 Check with your administrator for details.

-3. Once signed in, you can access any AWS account and application that appears in the portal.
-Simply choose an icon.
+3. Once signed in, you can access any AWS account and application that displays in the portal.

 Trusted devices

-After you choose the option This is a trusted device from the sign-in page, IAM Identity Center will consider all future sign-ins from that device as authorized.
+When you choose the option This is a trusted device from the sign-in page, IAM Identity Center considers all future sign-ins from that device as authorized.
 This means that IAM Identity Center will not present an option to enter in an MFA code as long as you are using that trusted device.
-However, there are some exceptions.
-These include signing in from a new browser or when your device has been issued an unknown IP address.
+However, there are some exceptions, including signing in from a new browser or when your device has been issued an unknown IP address.